kuaileboy1989/yuanda/odoo/doc/reference/actions.rst

             </field>
         </record>

-    will ask the client to open a form for the record if it fulfills some condition
+    will ask the client to open a form for the record if it fullfils some condition

 This tends to be the only action type created from :ref:`data files